ryan-mcclue/unsw/comp3331/wk9/week9.md

 ∴, CRC is widely used (which performs a more computational intensive operation, i.e. division and check if remainder is 0)

-wireless is broadcast (share medium/link) ethernet can be point-to-point or broadcast
+wireless is broadcast (share medium/link) ethernet can be point-to-point or broadcast, i.e. bus or switched (this is most common today)

 broadcast implies multiple access-network, meaning nodes could simultaneously transmit can cause a collision so, multiple access protocols exist to determine how to best share channel (part of link layer protocol)